41 Hibiscus Varieties For Your Garden

 We’ve rounded up over 40 of our favorite types of hibiscus to suit all kinds of gardens and growing zones.
 Whether you’re planting in a warm tropical climate or a cooler region, there’s a hibiscus here for you.
 Let’s dive into some of the most beautiful varieties, complete with names and pictures to help you choose.

-A large composition of white delicate blooms with red-pink center atops tall stes of the Hibiscus moscheutos
+A large pink delicate blooms with red-pink center atops tall stems of Hibiscus moscheutos

 sun-requirements sun requirements Full sun